7 Games Like The Walking Dead

-Remember how we mentioned that few developers managed to copy the classic Telltale combo of minimalist gameplay and choice-fueled narrative?
-Well, the fine people at Don’t Nod Entertainment are practically the only exception — and Life Is Strange is their Telltale-esque masterpiece.
+Remember how we mentioned that very few developers managed to emulate the classic Telltale combo of minimalist gameplay and choice-fueled narrative?
+Well, the fine people at Don’t Nod Entertainment are practically the only exception, and Life Is Strange is their Telltale-esque masterpiece.

 Now, Life Is Strange isn’t always as well-polished as The Walking Dead; but it doesn’t really have to be.
 The story pulls everything together, making the game far more than the sum of its parts.

 But what are those parts, to begin with?